Today, we smelt the first American iron. The

 yielded top-quality iron.
 So in 1619 they sent

 Three years later, just as a settlement of 25

 people was starting to smelt iron near present-day

 Richmond, Virginia, Indians massacred them and

 destroyed their furnaces.
-Virginia Iron-making
+Virginia didn't get back into

-limped after that, and eyes turned to the Plymouth
+the business, and eyes turned to the Plymouth